Is Facebook marketing taking up all your time?

 If the issue isn’t captured there, check your personal profile Support Inbox to see the status of your message.
 Access the Support Inbox of your personal profile by clicking the down arrow in the upper-right corner and selecting Support Inbox.
 Here you can see the responses from Facebook for your submitted issues.

-Even if you’ve been managing your Facebook page for a long time, there are always new changes that can help you be more efficient and give you a new way to do things.
+Even if you’ve been managing your Facebook page for a long time, there are always new changes that can help make your Facebook marketing more efficient and give you a new way to do things.
 And when it’s easier, Facebook is more fun!

 What do you think?
 What Facebook tricks save you time or help you do your job better?
 Share your thoughts in the comments below!